monadicsystems/okapi/docs/index.md

 3. #### Query Script

-   The `queryScript` field defines the query that the Endpoint accepts.
+   The `queryScript` field defines the Query that the Endpoint accepts.

    There are two operations for Query Scripts: `param` and `flag`.